News|Slideshows|July 2, 2025

-Cybersecurity is no longer just an IT issue — it's now a core business challenge for health care organizations.
+Cybersecurity is no longer just an information technology (IT) issue — it's now a core business challenge for health care organizations.

 More than one in four (32%) experienced a breach in the past 12 months.
 But despite increasing awareness and investment, most say they're unprepared for the evolving threat landscape — especially attacks powered by artificial intelligence (AI).

-The report offers a snapshot of a health care sector at a turning point: cybersecurity teams are getting more aligned with the business, but blind spots remain — especially in the software supply chain and employee preparedness.
+The report offers a snapshot of the health care sector at a turning point: cybersecurity teams are becoming more aligned with their businesses, but blind spots remain — especially in the software supply chain and employee preparedness.

 LevelBlue's report makes it clear that physicians and practice leaders must treat cybersecurity as a strategic imperative, not a siloed IT concern.
 The next attack won't wait for your next budget cycle.